Just diagnosed with CFS. What now?

 within and beyond illness.

-If your emphasis is on spiritual healing – and btw it is a
+If your emphasis is on spiritual healing – and by the way it is a

-wise emphasis :-) – then you might want to check out
+wise emphasis :-) – you might want to check out the website

 You are stronger than you know.